-This wool duvet is an alternative, generally sits at a more affordable price point, which makes it appealing.
+Down Under's Natural Wool duvet is an alternative and generally sits at a more affordable price point, which makes it appealing.
 The hair from these animals can be made into yarn or spun, which is then woven into a material that can be used for many purposes, such as duvet filling.
-Most wool bedding in the USA and Canada are made from sheep's wool.
-Unlike many other products out there, wool is naturally flame resistant, which gives it another upper hand on the fabric market; safe and reliable.
+Most wool bedding in the USA and Canada is made from sheep's wool.
+Unlike many other products, wool is naturally flame resistant, which gives it another upper hand on the fabric market; safe and reliable.
 Since wool has a natural ability to absorb moisture, it can ‘wick’ it away.
 As a duvet alternative, this helps keep your body’s temperature regulated and nice.
 On top of all that, it is hypoallergenic too!
 So, no more Achoo!

 Ah!
-Silk so smooth, luxurious and soft.
-Silk is harvested from the cocoons of silkworms, they are a hypoallergenic protein fibre.
-Although it is not temperature regulating like wool, it does stop overheating by keeping you cool.
+Silk is so smooth, luxurious, and soft.
+Silk is harvested from the cocoons of silkworms, they are a hypoallergenic protein fiber.
+Although it is not temperature-regulating like wool, it does stop overheating by keeping you cool.
 This duvet is a perfect niche for those who are hot sleepers.
 Silk also naturally conforms around your body when you sleep, giving a nice fitted feel.

-Silk duvets share a similarity with many other natural duvets: the fact that it is hypoallergenic as well, so you do not need to worry about your allergies when wrapped up in silk.
+Just like this Lightweight Mulberry Silk Duvet that shares a similarity with many other natural duvets: the fact that it is hypoallergenic as well, you need not to worry about your allergies when wrapped up in silk.
 The allergies aren’t the only things scared of silk, dust mites and fungus also stay far away from this antifungal material!

-Out of all the alternatives, Silk would have to be the most expensive.
-Because the process of creating a silk duvet is tedious at best, the price matches that effort.
-Even though silk is worth the price, the price is still a factor when looking for a duvet alternative.
+Out of all the alternatives, silk would have to be the most expensive.
+Because the process of creating a silk duvet is tedious at best.
+The price matches that effort.
+Even though silk is worth the price, it's still a factor when looking for a duvet alternative.
 Good quality silk has a long lifespan, but the more you wash it, the shorter the lifespan gets.
-In addition to that, Silk is also very delicate and as such any staining would be best removed at a dry cleaner; making this one high maintenance choice!
+In addition to that, silk is also very delicate, and as such, any staining would be best removed at a dry cleaner; making this one as a high-maintenance choice!

-Bamboo duvets are soft and comfortable.
+Bamboo duvetsare soft and comfortable.
 The fiber spacing makes it insanely breathable, so no excess heat gets trapped in with you, nobody likes excess heat.
-Hypoallergenic.
-We’ve thrown that one around quite a lot lately, right?
-Well, that's the level of quality recommendations we like to give out just like a lot of other natural duvet alternatives, Bamboo is hypoallergenic as well.
+Hypoallergenic - we’ve thrown that one around quite a lot lately, right?
+Well, that's the level of quality recommendations we want to give out just like a lot of other natural duvet alternatives, Bamboo is hypoallergenic as well.
 Just like pandas, bamboo sheets are strong!
-The fibers run end-to-end, making it very durable with a long lifespan.
+The fibers run end-to-end, making them very durable with a long lifespan.
 Along with that lifespan, you can expect bamboo to look new for a very long time!
 The non-absorbent qualities of bamboo will not absorb oils from your skin, ensuring no yellowing.

 Bamboo is also expensive, with pandas being endangered you would think that bamboo would be readily available and cheap to boot, but alas that is not the case.
 Although, just like silk, you are paying for quality.
 When storing bamboo duvets, one thing to watch out for is wrinkling.
 Since the fibers are so long, they are more prone to being wrinkled so watch out for that!

-Microfiber, also known as Polyester—the only duvet alternative we are listing that does not come from nature.
+Microfiber, also known as Polyester—is the only duvet alternative we are listing that does not come from nature.
 But synthetic does not always mean bad!
-This duvet alternative is usually made from a synthetic blend of polyester, nylon and sometimes even wood pulp!
+This duvet alternative is usually made from a synthetic blend of polyester, nylon, and sometimes even wood pulp!

-As we mentioned, the bamboo’s long fibers make it prone to wrinkling, but these synthetic fibers are shorter in nature, so wrinkling won’t be a problem!
-This duvet alternative is also low maintenance, machine wash?
+As mentioned, the bamboo’s long fibers make it prone to wrinkling, but these synthetic fibers are shorter in nature, so wrinkling won’t be a problem!
+This duvet alternative is also low maintenance, and machine wash.
 You got it!
 Synthetic, plastic, these words are often associated with lightweight, which this alternative is, as light as feathers (minus the feathers of course!).
-You will be able to breathe easy knowing that this product is animal free, since everything is synthetic.
+You will be able to breathe easily knowing that this product is animal free since everything is synthetic.

-Now, the Microfiber duvet alternative is not without its faults, firstly synthetic fibers are highly absorbent(think sponge) which can make it stain, and smell easily(luckily you can chuck them into the machine.).
-Now this one might be a shocker, but this duvet alternative has a high chance of generating static, ouch.
+Now, this one might be a shocker, but this duvet alternative has a high chance of generating static, ouch.
 Again, this product is not found in nature as such the quality is highly dependent on the materials and care used by the manufacturer, do your research and buy with care.